public class GenericMethodsExercises{

 /**

-* Sum all the numbers (whole or real) in a list
+* Display all of the numbers (whole or real) in a list on one line

 * @param lst A list of Numbers